FabricMC/fabric-docs/versions/1.21.8/develop/rendering/hud.md

 | `10`  | `9/10 = 0.9`   |
 | `11`  | `1`: New tick  |

-In practice, you should only use `tickProgress` when your animations depend on Minecraft's ticks.
-For time-based animations, use `Util.getMeasuringTimeMs()`, which measures real-world time.
+In practice, you should only use `gameTimeDeltaPartialTick` when your animations depend on Minecraft's ticks.
+For time-based animations, use `Util.getMillis()`, which measures real-world time.

-You can retrieve `tickProgress` by calling `renderTickCounter.getTickProgress(false)`, where the boolean parameter is `ignoreFreeze`, which essentially just allows you to ignore whenever players use the `/tick freeze` command.
+You can retrieve `gameTimeDeltaPartialTick` by calling `renderTickCounter.getTickProgress(false)`, where the boolean parameter is `ignoreFreeze`, which essentially just allows you to ignore whenever players use the `/tick freeze` command.

-In this example, we'll use `Util.getMeasuringTimeMs()` to linearly interpolate the color of a square that is being rendered to the HUD.
+In this example, we'll use `Util.getMillis()` to linearly interpolate the color of a square that is being rendered to the HUD.

 @[code lang=java transcludeWith=:::1](@/reference/1.21.8/src/client/java/com/example/docs/rendering/HudRenderingEntrypoint.java)

 ![Lerping a color over time](/assets/develop/rendering/hud-rendering-deltatick.webp)

-Why don't you try use `tickProgress` and see what happens to the animation when you run the `/tick freeze` command?
-You should see the animation freeze in place as `tickProgress` becomes constant (assuming you have passed `false` as the parameter to `RenderTickCounter#getTickProgress`)
+Why don't you try use `gameTimeDeltaPartialTick` and see what happens to the animation when you run the `/tick freeze` command?
+You should see the animation freeze in place as `gameTimeDeltaPartialTick` becomes constant (assuming you have passed `false` as the parameter to `DeltaTracker#getTickProgress`)